quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 As SHA-256 is provided with the binary PE files of BODMAS and EMBER dataset, its guarantees data integrity verification, unique sample identification, scientific validation etc. As a result, it is going to be an effective approach, if binary PE files get used instead of feature vectors.

+# Sunday, August 3rd, 2025

+## Discover
+Researched on the coding steps of 2nd stage of data pre-processing BODMAS dataset.
+Focused on the initialization of pca30 transformation of each section’s images, reshape into 8x8 images and pca30 model training on each sections data.

+## Investigate
+The 64 pixel grayscale values would be reshaped into 8x8 images.
+Afterwards, those images will be flattened and trained using pca30 model for each sections.
+Then pca30 transformation will be applied and reduced into 30 features.

+## Ponder
+The application and pca30 model training might be a bit challenging for each of the PE file sections.
+The 85% variance threshold has been set up to ensure the preservation of the data’s variability.